 Our school has a strong Christian ethos and close links to St James' Church in Muswell Hill.
 We actively support those children who are Christians to grow in faith and develop their knowledge of the Bible and Christian teaching.
 We follow the Discovery RE scheme of work, exploring the stories and themes of the Old and New Testaments and core Christian values such as justice and forgiveness.
 As part of the National Curriculum we also teach children about world faiths and perspectives.

 Worship is part of our school life.
 We have daily assemblies and children are encouraged to participate.
 Once a week, staff from St, James' Church come into school to teach the children in assembly.
-The whole school also attends church once or twice a term for special services such as Harvest Festival.
+The whole school also attends church once or twice a term for special services such as Harvest Festival and Easter.
 At Christmas the KS1 children perform a nativity play.

 We support a wide a range of activities outside of the daily curriculum as space and time permits.
 Music teachers from Haringey provide private instrumental lessons and we have a fantastic choir run by Mrs Moore.
 Pupils are also offered opportunities to participate in drama, gymnastics, football, netball, multi sports, fencing and chess club.